Angels subdue Morton, Rays

 He also got into trouble before Yandy Diaz slammed a three-run homer to right-center field to cut the deficit to 4-3.

-Smith hit a solo shot in the eighth to extend the lead to 5-3.
+Smith hit a solo shot in the eighth to extend the Angels' lead to 5-3.

 The Angels scored three runs in the second inning off Morton, who had a 1.00 ERA over his past four starts, all victories.

-Bour led off the fourth by hitting another two-strike pitch over the fence in left-center field for a 4-0 lead.
+Bour hit another two-strike pitch over the fence in left-center field with one out in the fourth for a 4-0 lead.
 Morton had allowed four home runs all season before Saturday.

 --Field Level Media